iodigital-com/io-technology/data/blog/the-future-of-page-transitions-with-shared-element-transitions.md

 }
 ```

-Example of a full grid of cards animating each card-image to the full article-image.
-Its still showing the singular article detail view we created, hence the detail-image doesnt reflect the card-image.
+Here's an example of a full grid of cards animating each card's image to the full article image.
+It still shows the singular article detail view we created, hence the detail image doesn't reflect the card's image.

 <div className="md:-mx-32 my-4">
   <div className="relative aspect-w-16 aspect-h-9 border">